harishraju55/netcdf-explorer/README.md

 ### To Do

-* require cleanup and adjustments in CSS. currently referenced this for css : https://mxb.dev/blog/css-grid-admin-dashboard/
+* require cleanup and adjustments in CSS. currently referenced css from: https://mxb.dev/blog/css-grid-admin-dashboard/
 * packaging issues, unable to generate python executables for the two python files.
 * packaging is not accepting custom icon.